How a Philippine war crimes suspect thwarted arrest (for now)

 “Gunshots in a national assembly are unheard of.
 It points to a deep crisis in the Philippines linked to the ICC issue.”

-The chamber was under new leadership: dela Rosa’s surprise arrival on Monday had allowed a pro-Duterte bloc of senators to seize a majority and install a new president, Alan Peter Cayetano.
+The chamber was under new leadership: dela Rosa’s surprise arrival on May 11 had allowed a pro-Duterte bloc of senators to seize a majority and install a new president, Mr Alan Peter Cayetano.

+Mr Cayetano said he had driven his fugitive colleague into the building by car.

-Aplasca was appointed by the changed Senate leadership as one of its first acts and blocked NBI agents from entering the senate during the first arrest attempt, according to Trillanes.
+Mr Aplasca was appointed by the changed Senate leadership as one of its first acts and blocked NBI agents from entering the senate during the first arrest attempt, according to Mr Trillanes.

+As the building went into lockdown on May 13, Mr Aplasca and the Senate security began putting on ballistic vests.

 His team responded with 27 “warning” shots, he said.